eddiedane/axios-plux/README.md

 })
 ```

-Note: the scoped routes will have access to the global route
+Note: Scoped instances will have access to the global route

 The routes is an array of object (route definition),
 A route is an object that can be defined with 4 properties